jmtrivial/crossroads-segmentation/README.md

 * to produce a ```json``` file that contains all the detected crossroads (```--to-json-all FILENAME```) or only the main one (```--to-json FILENAME```).
 Branches are also contained in this output.

-* 3 parameters (C0, C1 and C2) to drive the creation and merge of the crossroads
+* 3 parameters (C0, C1 and C2) to drive the creation and merge of the crossroads (see associated publication)
 * a maximum number of crossroads in a ring (```--max-cycle-elements NB```), with default value of 10 for the last step of the segmentation.